More time with the Stars Hollow bunch, a cat’s funeral and the preludes to two new romantic subplots.

 The exchange is brief, but poignant.
 They don’t belabor the point and they don’t invalidate either perspective, which I applaud.

-Outside in the garden, Dean finds Rory and apologizes for “bugging her lately” as he puts it, then tells her that he is going to leave her alone because it seems that she’s obviously not interested.
-I like that he doesn’t talk to her resentfully or condescendingly, but perhaps a little bummed out; and that makes sense.
-I had seen other episodes that followed, so I already knew what was to come; but I would not be surprised if an unknowing audience would have been thinking along similar lines as Dean.
-Her behavior is sporadic and confusing (but, at the same time not really).
-Just before Dean walks away, Rory calls after him and says that she is interested, then promptly runs away again.
-In a show that thrives on overwhelming amounts of dialogue, this interaction doesn’t have much, and it conveys very clearly that Rory genuinely does like Dean, but is inexperienced with such feelings and that she doesn’t entirely know what she’s doing, but she doesn’t want Dean to go away.
-It’s sweet and I appreciate how it’s handled.
+Outside in the garden, Dean finds Rory and apologizes for “bugging her lately,” and that he is going to leave her alone because she’s “obviously not interested.”
+I like that he doesn’t sound resentful or condescending here, only disappointed; and that makes sense.
+I had seen other episodes that followed, so I already knew what was to come, but I would not be surprised if an unknowing audience would have been thinking along similar lines as Dean.
+Just before he walks away, however, Rory calls after him to say that she is interested … then promptly flees.
+In a show that thrives on overwhelming amounts of dialogue, this sparse interaction clearly conveys Rory’s genuine interest in Dean, but also her lack of experience with such feelings and that she doesn’t entirely know what she’s doing.
+She doesn’t want Dean to go away, though, and it’s sweet and I appreciate it.

-Lorelai explains to Rory what is going on with Max.
-Rory expresses sensible trepidation about the situation, and Lorelai makes a pretty reasonable case, which includes an up-front “I won’t see him if you don’t want me to.”
-Rory refuses to answer – deliberately keeping Lorelai on edge – until the final moments of the episode, clearly keeping Lorelai on edge on purpose.
-I like moments like this because it’s Rory showing traits usually exhibited by her mother, but in her own style.
-Rory doesn’t let it go for more than a few minutes, however, making a seemingly offhanded comment about an upcoming assignment and the episode concludes with smiles all around.
+Lorelai later explains to Rory the situation with Max.
+Rory expresses sensible trepidation, to which Lorelai makes a pretty reasonable case, including an up-front “I won’t see him if you don’t want me to.”
+Rory refuses to answer – deliberately keeping Lorelai on edge – until the final moments of the episode.
+I like these moments because Rory shows her own version of traits usually exhibited by her mother.
+Rory doesn’t stretch out the anticipation for more than a few minutes, making a seemingly offhanded comment about an upcoming assignment and the episode concludes with smiles all around.

 POP CULTURE REFERENCES: